Cherbourg – La Rochelle

 In Les Sable we did some more exploring together.
 There is also a town and historical sights to see here.

-A Pogo in the entrance
+A Pogo at the entrance

 Harbour entrance Les Sable